Litigation & Disputes

 Key Takeaways

-Concordat is governed by İİK Articles 285 to 309 and is available to all debtors, whether merchants or non-merchants, individuals or legal entities.
+• Concordat is governed by İİK Articles 285 to 309/l and is available to any debtor unable to pay debts as they fall due, or at risk of that, whether merchant or not.

-The procedure unfolds in two stages: a temporary moratorium (geçici mühlet) of three months extendable by two, followed by a definitive moratorium (kesin mühlet) of up to one year, extendable by six months.
+• The procedure unfolds in two stages: a temporary moratorium (geçici mühlet) of three months extendable by two and capped at five, followed by a definitive moratorium (kesin mühlet) of one year, extendable by six months.

-Approval requires the double majority under İİK Article 302 — either a majority of unsecured creditors representing half of registered claims, or a quarter of creditors representing two-thirds of claims.
+• Approval requires the double majority under İİK Article 302 — more than half of registered creditors and half of registered claims, or more than a quarter of creditors and two-thirds of claims.

 The Legal Architecture of Turkish Concordat